Saibot393/perceptive/README.md

   - Apply Ranges: to set when the set ranges should be applied
   - Border to border distance: to calculate the spotting distance based on token borders instead of the center
   - Standard vision direction: to set in which direction vision cones are applied
+  - Range perception DC modifier: to set a spotting DC modifer per range increment (DCIncrement/RangeIncrement)
 - Illumination
   - Illumination perception DC modifiers: to add a perception DC modifier based on the light level of a token
     - Can be modified using active effects with the syntax `flags.perceptive.Modifiers.PDC.Illumination.{#LightLevel}` (#LightLevel is 0 for dark, 1 for dim, and 2 for bright)
   - Use Illumination perception DC modifiers for active perception: to enable the set modifiers ofr perception rolls
   - Illumination perception behaviour: to set advantage or disadvantage for active perception rolls dependent on illumination
+- Sound
+  - Spotted Sound for a sound: to be played, should a controlled token be spotted

 #### Walls/Tokens/Tiles:
 - Can be spotted: to activate the spotting feature on this wall
 - Passive perception DC: to set the DC for passive perception (-1 for impossible)
 - Active perception DC: to set the DC for actove perception (-1 for impossible, empty to synch with passive DC)
+- Spotting Range: to set a specific range in which this object can be spotted
 - Other active skill DCs: to set the active spotting DCs when using skills other then perception (currently only works with D&D5e, Pf2e, and Pf1e)
 - Reset "spotted by": to reset by whom this object has already be actively spotted by
 - Reset spotted on token movement[Tokens only]: to reset spotters of this token on movement